 The physical, mental and emotional state of the individual is an important consideration when conducting any interview.
-Traumatic events have an impact on all involved, including the AP, CW, professional first responder witness, WO, and SO.
+Traumatic events have an impact on all involved, including the AP, CW, WO, and SO.
 Extreme fatigue will also have an impact.

 The impact of alcohol and/or drugs on a individual must also be determined, prior to the start of the interview, and as it progresses.